-17.9 FORENSIC ACCOUNTING IN INDIA
+17.8 FORENSIC ACCOUNTING IN INDIA

 In India there is a serious fraud examination office Creation of that office is a landmark for the Forensic Accountants In India.
 Forensic Accountants are most required in the wake of growing frauds The detective agencies and law enforcement officers are the experts of analysing finger prints.
 But whenever the needs of digital analysis arises then the needs of a Forensic Accountant is also felt.
-ICAI 'in India, has decided to equip chartered accountants with adequate tools to detect white collar crimes and identify malpractices like rooting terrorist funds.
-President of ICAI said "Forensic Accounting" will help professionals to deal with new problem in the corporate world.
-He said Forensic Accounts will encompass the use of accounting and auditing skills and will use computers as an audit tool.
-Chartered Accountants will be trained in Forensic' Accounting.
+ICAI in India, has decided to equip chartered accountants with adequate tools to detect white collar crimes and identify malpractices like rooting terrorist funds.
+President of ICAI said FUA of "FORENSIC ACCOUNTING" will help professionals to deal with new problem in the corporate world.
+He said forensic accounts will encompass the use of accounting and auditing skills and will use computers as an audit tool.
+Chartered Accountants will be trained in FUA of forensic accounting.